-Eminem Posts Ten-Minute Freestyle Name-Dropping Reese Witherspoon, Justin Bieber, And Many More
+Eminem Posts Ten Minute Freestyle Name Dropping Reese Witherspoon, Justin Bieber, And Many More

 Marshall Bruce Mathers III, better known as Eminem, recently dropped the massive commercial success Kamikaze.
-The album was full of disses to other rappers, celebrities, politicians, and media journalists, but Eminem took to YouTube yesterday posting a freestyle video topping ten-minutes, in a move to let the world known he’s not quite finished taking people to task.
+The album was full of disses to other rappers, celebrities, politicians, and media journalists, but Eminem took to YouTube yesterday posting a freestyle video topping ten minutes, in a move to let the world known he’s not quite finished taking people to task.

-According to a report from Pitchfork, Eminem name-dropped a whole new list of celebrities in the extended freestyle.
+According to a report from Pitchfork, Eminem name dropped a whole new list of celebrities in the extended freestyle.
 Among the names were Ariana Grande, Justin Bieber, Snoop Dogg, Dr. Dre, and even Reese Witherspoon.
 The video was recorded at The Shelter at St. Andrews Hall in Detroit, Michigan.

 Mathers offered a stern warning before the freestyle that the song might be offensive to some but that he was staying true to the spirit of battle rap and hip-hop in general.